Electrical Engineering 142 — Integrated Circuits for Communications (4 Units)

 - Final project

 There are 3 hours of lecture, 3 hours of lab, and 1 hour of discussion per week.
-The problem sets may take anywhere between 5 and 15 hours per week and the lab reports (usually 3 or 4) will take up an entire weekend at least to write-up.
+The problem sets may take anywhere between 5 and 15 hours per week.
+Expect to come into the lab outside of your scheduled lab time to complete the lab.
 With the addition of the final project, expect to dedicate a vast majority of the entire semester on this course.

 Choosing the Course